my timeless favorite ::::

 Two years ago: raspberry lemonade bars

-Three years ago: oatmeal crackers
+Four years ago: oatmeal crackers

-Four years ago: status interruptus
+Five years ago: status interruptus

 - FOR THE SALAD BITS: A bunch of curly kale (I prefer the non-chopped, non-bagged kind and strip the leaves from the ribs myself.
 The pre-cut leaves tend to have a lot of thick rib bits left in the mix, which are not palatable.)